 A closed heart chakra prevents you from feeling peace, joy and centeredness.

 The first step in opening your heart chakra is to practice forgiveness.

 Forgive yourself and forgive others.
 When we forgive someone we release the energetic attachment to that person or event.
 You don’t condone what happened, and you gain freedom.

 And finally, and perhaps most importantly – when you do this inner work (as much of this content on my blog is about), you begin to heal and balance your energy centers.

-Working on inner child healing and core wound healing is not easy to do on your own, and this is where working with an EFT Practitioner is very helpful.
+Working on inner child healing and core wound healing is not easy to do on your own, and this is where working with a Coach or Practitioner is very helpful.